RESOURCES FOR MAINE FAMILIES

 Your child may be eligible for Pandemic EBT (P-EBT).
 The links below contain important information you need to know to access this benefit for your kid(s).

-School year 2021-22 and Summer P-EBT benefits are still coming!
+Benefits for eligible school-age children and children under age 6 for school year 2021 and 2022 were issued during the last week of August and first week of September.
+Summer P-EBT benefits are still coming!
 If your child already has a P-EBT card please hold onto it.

 If you already receive SNAP, your child is qualified for free meals at school, or the school your child attends meets certain eligibility thresholds, YOU MAY HAVE ALREADY BEEN SENT A P-EBT CARD IN YOUR CHILD’S NAME.
 The card would have arrived in an unmarked, white envelope.
 To report a missing or discarded card, visit the Maine EBT website.